b2slab/diffuStats/README.md

 > Picart-Armada, S., Thompson, W. K., Buil, A., & Perera-Lluna, A. (2020).
 The effect of statistical normalisation on network propagation scores.
 Bioinformatics, btaa896.

+From versions 1.10.2/1.11.2 onwards, `diffuStats` provides functions to export the exact statistical moments (means and variances), see `?moments`.
+Now the users can characterise the systematic biases in the diffusion scores in their domain of application.

 ## Installation

 `diffuStats` is part of Bioconductor, and can be installed using